contacttimowolf-netizen/innovation-intelligence-suite/06_doc/user_queries.md

 6. "What are the fastest growing technologies growing in academia?"
 (Trend / Analytical)

 7. “Which automotive technologies are reaching commercial maturity in the next 12 months?”
-(Shift / TRL/Maturity)
+(Shift / TRL/Maturity) "For which automotive technologies is the commercial interest rising in the next year?"
+->notebook 3
+-> streamlit app

 Out of Scope: